Advertisement feature in association with Indigo Herbs

 To be honest, if you just wanted to skip ahead and make a bowl of frosting, close the curtains, and put on a DVD of the Golden Girls I think you’d have a pretty good evening, but if you do want to faff about making the cakes as well then you’re very welcome.
 It does all work together well and the pineapple centre allows you to pretend you’re having one of your five a day.
 (Possibly two if you count the cherry.)

-These piña colada cupcakes are completely vegan, so rest assured no animals had to suffer in the name of your coconut cupcake pleasure.
+These piña colada cupcakes are completely vegan – stick all the ingredients on your shopping list for vegans – so rest assured no animals had to suffer in the name of your coconut cupcake pleasure.
 (I want to say it would almost be worth it for the buttercream, but that’s probably pushing the humour a little bit, so let’s keep that in brackets where no one can hear it.)

 The whole idea of piña colada cupcakes was inspired by a conversation I had recently with Indigo Herbs.
 They’re a local company, based near me in Glastonbury, and they sell all kinds of nutritionally rich organic superfoods, herbal powders and loose herbal teas.
 I was taken by the idea of organic coconut milk powder.
 I didn’t even coconut milk powder was a THING, so I felt like this could be a bit of a game changer for me, especially as tinned coconut milk isn’t exactly cheap.